wjmelements/scripts/README.md

 See the documentation for

 ## Github Enterprise or Bitbucket
-To add support alternative remote repositories, modify `bin/common/github`.
+To add support for alternative remote repositories, modify `bin/common/github`.

 # Contributing
 New scripts are appreciated.